Happy New Year. I know it’s been a very

 RICOTTA FILLING:

-600g good quality full fat ricotta
+600g good quality full fat

 1 white onion